 Manage voice history

-Is your Google Home “always listening?”
+So, is your Google Home “always listening?”
 Google says no. A spokesperson told us: “Hotword detection runs locally on the Google Home device and if the hotword is not detected, the audio snippet stays local on the device and is immediately discarded.”

 It may be tough to keep tabs on where these transcripts are going at all times.
 For starters, you can browse and revise voice recording history under Data & Personalization on your Google Account.